Xatunix/mlb-led-scoreboard/README.md

 # Implementation Notes
 - I do not have the expertise to advice on how to "install" this code.
-If you wish to use it, I recommend installing the scoreboard code using the primary repository, ensuring the scoreboard works with the base code, and then "adding" my custom files over the default ones
+If you wish to use it, I recommend installing the scoreboard code using the primary repository, ensuring the scoreboard works with the base code, and then "adding" my custom files over the default ones.
 - Files I changed can be identified by their association with a commit saying "Add files via upload"
 - My config files include an extra config value I added for additional news feeds (joeblogs).
-This will instantly break the scoreboard unless the relevant files implementing that are also added.
-This also means if those files implementing the extra config are added, but you try to use a standard config file, the scoreboard will not work.
-I will try to fix this in the future.
+This will instantly break a default scoreboard unless the relevant files implementing that are also added.
+Do NOT use my config files.
+They have been added to show how my iOS shortcut below works.
-- My coordinates files include extra values that will be ignored by the standard scoreboard.
+- My coordinates and colors files include extra values that will be ignored by the standard scoreboard.
 Other than that, they should be usable with the base code.
 There will be wonkiness with the innings indicator.

-GIFs (see README in "animtations" folder for more info
+GIFs (see README in "assets/animations" folder for more info
 - "Make" the led-image-viewer gif playing utility
    - cd rpi-rgb-led-matrix directory
    - sudo apt-get update
    - sudo apt-get install libgraphicsmagick++-dev libwebp-dev -y
    - cd utils
    - make led-image-viewer
-- Move the "animation" folder into your "home" directory
 - Edit the "home" file path in renderers/game/gamep.py for gifs in antimation_gif function to match your home directory name

 # Xatunix changes